nordeim/Deep_Research_Tool/document_Technical_Design_Specification.md

-Okay, let's craft a detailed Technical Design Specification (TDS) for a "Deep Research" tool, building upon the research paper's findings.
-This TDS focuses on a Python Gradio-based web UI, offering users a choice between OpenAI-compatible and Google Gemini 2.0 APIs.
+Use the design document below to create a Python based "Deep Research" tool with a Python Gradio-based web UI, offering users a choice between OpenAI-compatible and Google Gemini 2.0 APIs.

 **Technical Design Specification: Deep Research Tool**